 In presenting AFFO, we exclude certain items that we believe are not good indicators of our current or future operating performance.
 AFFO represents FFO excluding depreciation and amortization expense on non-real estate assets, accretion, stock-based compensation, stock-based charitable contributions, restructuring charges, impairment charges, transaction costs, an installation revenue adjustment, a straight-line rent expense adjustment, a contract cost adjustment, amortization of deferred financing costs and debt discounts and premiums, gain (loss) on debt extinguishment, an income tax expense adjustment, recurring capital expenditures, net income (loss) from discontinued operations, net of tax, and adjustments from FFO to AFFO for unconsolidated joint ventures' and noncontrolling interests' share of these items.
-The adjustments for installation revenue, straight-line rent expense and contract costs are intended to isolate the cash activity included within the straight-line or amortized results in the consolidated statement of operations.
-We exclude the amortization of deferred financings or a cost that is incurred to reduce future interest costs and is not a good indicator of our current or future operating performance.
+The adjustments for installation revenue, straight-line rent expense and contract costs are intended to isolate the cash activity included within the straight-lined or amortized results in the consolidated statement of operations.
+We exclude the amortization of deferred financing costs and debt discounts and premiums as these expenses relate to the initial costs incurred in connection with debt financings that have no current or future cash obligations.
+We exclude gain (loss) on debt extinguishment since it generally represents the write-off of initial costs incurred in connection with debt financings or a cost that is incurred to reduce future interest costs and is not a good indicator of our current or future operating performance.
 We include an income tax expense adjustment, which represents the non-cash tax impact due to changes in valuation allowances, uncertain tax positions and deferred taxes that do not relate to current period's operations.
-We deduct recurring capital expenditures, which represent the useful life of its IBX data centers or other assets that are required to support current revenues.
-We also exclude net income (loss) from discontinued operations, which represents results that may not recur and are not a good indicator of our current (loss) from discontinued operations, net of tax, which represents results that may not recur and are not a good indicator of our current future operating performance.
+We deduct recurring capital expenditures, which represent expenditures to extend the useful life of its IBX data centers or other assets that are required to support current revenues.
+We also exclude net income (loss) from discontinued operations, net of t